Skip to main content

 Lack of Visibility into Performance and Usage

-Using different tools to retrieve data from the cloud service provider portal gives less scope for consistent collection and usage.
+Using different tools to retrieve data from the cloud migration service providers portal gives less scope for consistent collection and usage.

 5) Lifecycle Management and Cost Leakage